Top 10 Most Underrated National Parks

-Here at Road Scholar, we love our national parks — and our participants do, too!
+At Road Scholar, we love our national parks — and our participants do, too!
 Our learning adventures to national parks have always been among the most popular.
 We offer amazing tours of the most popular national parks in the world, but what about those lesser-known gems?
-Have you ever gazed at the stars in an International Dark Sky Park, explored underwater trails or visited the tiniest national park in America?
-Venture off the beaten path with our top picks for most underrated national parks you’ve never heard of.
+Have you ever gazed at the stars in an International Dark Sky Park, explored underwater trails, or visited the tiniest national park in America?
+Venture off the beaten path with our top picks for the most underrated national parks.

 HOT SPRINGS NATIONAL PARK, ARKANSAS